janaagaard75/desert-walk-solitaire/README.md

 ## TODO

-- Create an app page, a la <https://bank.skoleglæde.nu/>.
-English only is fine.
 - Publish on iOS.
+- Link to the app from the app page.

 ### Later